 changes to your cluster, both before and after

 At this stage, you must select an architecture and a platform for the cluster.
 An architecture is a recommended layout of servers and software to set up Postgres for a specific purpose.
-Examples include "M1" (Postgres with a primary and streaming replicas) and "BDR-Always-ON" (Postgres with BDR in an HA configuration).
+Examples include "M1" (Postgres with a primary and streaming replicas) and "PGD-Always-ON" (EDB Postgres Distributed 5 in an Always On configuration).
 A platform is a means to host the servers to deploy any architecture, e.g., AWS, Docker, or bare-metal servers.

 command creates instances and other resources required by the cluster.